adjust/zabbix-api/README.md

 $zabbix->process;
 ```
 Of course you can add all the params in one `add_params` call.
 It takes every hash ref as an argument.

+## Modules you may need

+- Moo.pm and JSON.pm
+On debian: apt-get install libmoo-perl libjson-perl